 Informational products USACE develops informational products designed to summarize specific cleanup topics and activities, which may include fact sheets, brochures and presentations.
 Posters, exhibits and photos are also used to provide easy-to-understand illustrations of cleanup activities.
 Many but not all of the fact sheets developed can be found on this website.

 Normally held once a year, public meetings (open to interested citizens) provide members of the community the opportunity to discuss environmental issues with USACE staff and/or technical experts.
-Meeting dates and times are published in advance on the website and in the newsletter put out by the FUSRAP Project Office on Latty Avenue in Berkeley, Missouri.
+Meeting dates and times are published in advance on the website and in the newsletter put out by the FUSRAP Area Office on James S. McDonnell Boulevard in Hazelwood, Missouri.

 FUSRAP holds public meetings to inform the public about progress and upcoming work on its sites.

-If you would like more information about how to become involved in the St. Louis FUSRAP Sites' cleanup, contact the FUSRAP Project Office during regular business hours at 314-260-3905.
+If you would like more information about how to become involved in the St. Louis FUSRAP Sites' cleanup, contact the FUSRAP Area Office during regular business hours at 314-260-3905.

 FUSRAP Public Meeting – Feb.
 22, 2018: FUSRAP Presentation